How Do You Find The Ratio Of A Perimeter

 Tip 2: Use Units Consistently

-When calculating perimeters and forming ratios, always ensure that all measurements are in the same units.
-Mixing units (e.g., inches and feet) will lead to incorrect results.
-Convert all measurements to a common unit before performing any calculations.
+When calculating perimeters and forming ratios, always make sure all measurements are in the same units. g., inches and feet) will lead to incorrect results.
+In real terms, mixing units (e.
+Convert all measurements to a common unit before performing any calculations Less friction, more output..

 Example: If you have one rectangle with sides of 2 feet and 3 feet, and another with sides of 24 inches and 36 inches, convert the feet to inches (1 foot = 12 inches) or vice versa before calculating the perimeters and their ratio.